Dariuslukosius/lolbas-tester/README.md

 ## Features

-- Tests ~20 popular LOLBAS commands via PowerShell script
+- Tests ~50 popular LOLBAS commands via PowerShell script
 - Generates a clear report showing pass/fail for each command
 - Easy to run on Windows PCs with PowerShell
-- Includes explanations and mitigation tips
+- Includes explanations and mitigation tips (in docs)

 ---